swastik1112/AccommodationManagement/README.md

-# Girls Accommodation Room Management System (Girls RMS)
+# Accommodation Room Management System

 A secure, role-based web application built with **ASP.NET Core MVC (.NET 8)** to manage accommodation rooms for girl employees in a company/hostel setting.